FTAList/FTA_Backup/README.md

-This branch contains the files for the DTSA 5509 Supervised Learning Final Project.
+This branch contains the files for latest version the DTSA 5509 Supervised Learning Final Project.

 It includes:

-CU_BigProject.ipynb - The Jupyter notebook for the project, including all Python code necessary
+BetterFinalProject.ipynb - The Jupyter notebook for the project, including all Python code necessary

-CU_BigProject.html - A one-long-page HTML version of the notebook, very easy to read without Jupyter running.
+BetterFinalProject.html - A one-long-page HTML version of the notebook, very easy to read without Jupyter running.

-IMDb48kDF.csv - The cleaned Pandas dataframe built from the IMDb 48k repository on Kaggle.

 Enjoy!